Authenticity and Warmth: The Promise of Sites et Paysages Since 1982

 Friendly pétanque game in Lanloup, showcasing local cultural events rooted in the village’s heritage.

-Lanloup’s stones of memory
+Lanloup’s Stones of Memory

 Saint-Golven Fountain in Lanloup, a local heritage gem rich in history and legends.